Selected Policies, Regulations & Procedures

 - whether the teacher is certified by Maryland to teach a particular grade level or subject area,

-- whether the teacher holds a provisional certificate, and
+- whether the teacher holds a conditional certificate, and

 - whether the child is served by paraprofessionals and, if so, the qualifications of the paraprofessionals.